1990 Moldavian Supreme Soviet election

 Parliamentary elections were held in the Moldavian SSR in February and March 1990 to elect the 380 members of the Supreme Soviet.
-They were the first and only free elections to the Supreme Soviet of the MSSR, and although the Communist Party of Moldova was the only registered party allowed to contest the elections, opposition candidates were allowed to run as independents.
+They were the first and only free elections to the Supreme Soviet of the MSSR.
+Although the Communist Party of Moldova was the only registered party allowed to contest the elections, opposition candidates were allowed to run as independents.
 Together with affiliated groups, the Popular Front of Moldova won a landslide victory.
 Candidates who were openly supporters of the Popular Front won about 27% of the seats; together with moderate Communists, mainly from rural districts, they commanded a majority.

 On 5 June the Supreme Soviet renamed the Moldavian SSR the "Soviet Socialist Republic of Moldova" and issued a Declaration of Sovereignty on 23 June.
 It subsequently removed references to socialism and soviets on 23 May 1991 by adopting the name "Republic of Moldova", and declared full independence from the Soviet Union on 27 August 1991.
 The next legislature was elected as the Parliament of Moldova in 1994.